LSC-Unicamp/spinner/docs/contribute.md

 ## Build Automation with GitHub Actions

 Our project uses GitHub Actions to automate the build and deployment process.
-When a new tag is pushed to the repository, the build bot (GitHub Actions workflow) is triggered to:
+When a new tag is pushed to the repository (matching `v*.*.*`), the build bot is triggered to:

 - **Build the Package**: Create source and wheel distributions of the package.
 - **Publish to PyPI**: Upload the distributions to PyPI using Twine.

 ### How the Build Bot Works

-1. **Trigger**: The workflow is triggered on pushing tags that match the pattern `v*.*.*` (e.g., `v0.0.2`).
+1. **Trigger**: The workflow is triggered on pushing tags that match the pattern `v*.*.*`.

-2. **Workflow File**: The workflow is defined in `.github/workflows/publish.yml`.
+2. **Workflow File**: The workflow is defined in `.github/workflows/publish.yml` or a similarly named CI file.
 3. **Steps**:
    - **Checkout Code**: Fetches the repository code and tags.
    - **Set Up Python**: Configures the Python environment.